 Defined by your platform

-- Custom risk signals: General KYC values that you define.
+- Custom risk signals: General KYC values or transaction patterns that you define.
 For example, if you think that account holders with a bank account from a specific bank must always flag a risk signal, add the bank in the custom risk list.
 Custom risk signals are evaluated in real time.

 - High risk lists signals: More granular KYC values that you define.
-You can use this to add KYC values from confirmed fraudulent account holders, so you can get the risk signal if they come back to your platform.
+You can use this to add KYC values from confirmed fraudulent account holders, so you will receive a risk signal if they come back to your platform.
 High risk lists signals are evaluated in real time.